• Protect Virginia Schools

 • Stop the Federal Cuts to Public Education!

-Congress is considering a proposal to cut $12 billion for public education in the FY2026 budget, including an almost 30% decrease in Title 1 funds for low-income families.
+Congress is considering a proposal that includes over $7.3 billion in cuts to K-12 public schools, gutting programs for English Language Learners, afterschool programs, career & technical education, and teacher training—which then reduces programs for all students.
 These are cuts our students cannot afford.
 We call on our federal legislators to take immediate and proactive steps to safeguard the rights, safety, and educational opportunities of all students, by supporting legislation that affirms and funds access to high-quality public education for every child in every state.
 Sign this petition to make it clear that we are the majority and we demand a fully funded and equitable public school system.
-Our children’s future depends on strong, well-funded public schools.
+Congress can stand up for the majority of kids who attend public schools, and reject these cuts.
+Tell our members of Congress: DEFEND and INCREASE funding for public schools, don’t dismantle it through constant cuts and chaos.
 Add your name now and tell Congress: Stop the Federal Cuts to Public Education!

 • Urge the DPS Board to Demand Legislative Action Toward Fully & Fairly Funded Public Schools